 As someone who values my right to dissent, I was horrified to learn that over 200 people were improperly arrested, mistreated in detention, and threatened with excessive felony charges - simply for giving voice to that same dissent.
 We are all entitled to due process, and to protected rights like choosing who we associate with and criticizing our government.

-Despite your near-complete prosecutorial discretion, and a sworn obligation to the very system that establishes those protections, you have chosen a path of repression and intimidation.
+Despite the US Attorney's near-complete prosecutorial discretion, and a sworn obligation to the very system that establishes those protections, your office has chosen a path of repression and intimidation.

 These prosecutions create an unacceptable political climate; a world where those who challenge the status quo must do so under threat of losing decades to prison - decades without children, friends, or the most basic personal freedoms.